Skip to content

 • 3Cs Websites

-Don’t let the spelling of my name throw you, I’m a Tennessee boy still sporting remnants of a southern accent.
-Other career and train stops throughout my life include Richmond, Charlotte, Princeton NJ/New York City, and now the Atlanta area…..all excellent railroad destinations.
+A Johnson City, TN native, I’m Sandhi (Sandy) Kozsuch the Editor of Clinchfield.org.
+Don’t let the spelling of my name throw you, I spent my early years in the beautiful Blue Ridge mountain region, and still sport remnants of a southern accent.
+Other career and train stops throughout my life include Richmond, Charlotte, New York City, and now the Atlanta area…..all excellent railroad destinations.

 Website Goals